 For the 2017-18 academic year, Visiting Scholars are charged $2,500 per academic quarter.
 The Law School events calendar can be viewed here.
 In addition to tuition fees, there is a one-time administrative/visa processing fee of $200.
 Additional US government fees may be required.

 Stanford does not offer any financial aid for Visiting Scholars, nor can the Law School defray tuition.
 Fees are payable in US dollars, in a check made out to “Stanford University”, or by bank wire transfer, and are due upon arrival.

-Prospective visiting scholars must submit the following information in support of their application either by mail or by email (559 Nathan Abbott Way, Stanford, CA 94305 Attn: Lisa Woodcock or by email at email@example.com):
+Prospective visiting scholars must submit the following information in support of their application either by mail or by email (Office of Admissions, 559 Nathan Abbott Way, Stanford, CA 94305 or by email at firstname.lastname@example.org):

 - A current resume, including a complete list of publications and any significant honors

 - A proposed research agenda (along with an explanation of why the applicant wishes to conduct the research at Stanford Law School)